graphiti-api/graphiti/quickstart.md

 Feel free to run `git diff` if you're interested in the particulars; this is mostly just installing gems and including modules.

+> Note: if a network issue prevents you from pointing to this URL
+> directly, you can download the file and and run this command as `-m
+> /path/to/all.rb`

 # <a name="defining-a-resource" href='#defining-a-resource'>Defining a Resource</a>

 A `Resource` defines how to query and persist your `Model`.
 In other